Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lobuche

 Today is one of the most challenging and exciting days for us.
-It will also be our longest trek as we finally climb to the Everest Base Camp.
+It will also be our longest trek as we finally trek to Everest Base Camp.
 We will start early and leave Lobuche after breakfast.
-The trail takes us past several glaciers, including the beautiful Khumbu Glacier.
+The walkway takes us past several glaciers, including the beautiful Khumbu Glacier.
 Similarly, we can witness the gorgeous Khumbu Icefall beyond the glacier.
 We will also pass by the Army Mountaineers Memorial to reach Gorak Shep.

 Trek Time: